 - Make this homemade ice cream any time of year.
 Fresh raspberries aren't always available but don't you worry, this recipe works brilliantly with frozen raspberries too.

 - Family-friendly dessert.
 Being egg-free, it suits everyone.
-Freeze into popsicle moulds for the kids or serve with a sophisticated raspberry coulis for the adults.
+Freeze into popsicle molds for the kids or serve with a sophisticated raspberry coulis for the adults.

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

+STEP 1.
 Blend the raspberries.
-Add the raspberries into the cup of a blender and pulse until they are puréed and in liquid form.
-(Image 1 & 2) If you don't have a blender then you can use an immersion stick blender.
+Add the raspberries into the cup of a blender and pulse until they are puréed and in liquid form (Images 1 & 2).
+If you don't have a blender then you can use an immersion stick blender.

 TIP: If you don't have a blender.